 Propaganda: a trial on…

-According to Jowett and O’Donnell propaganda is an attempt to bring the target audience to a certain desired state.
-The desired state may be perceptual, cognitive, behaviorial, or all three together.
+According to Jowett and O’Donnell, propaganda is an attempt to bring the target audience to a particular desired state.
+The desired state may be perceptual, cognitive, behavioral, or all three together.
 Now let’s talk about each of them.

 - Shaping perceptions

-Propagandists realize that meanings are related not only to the past perceptions of language and images, but also to the culture and context in which they are expressed.
-A careless approach to this factor may provoke resistance among the audience, and not only will not evoke the desired interpretation of the propagandist but also become a basis for propaganda in the opposite direction (Counterpropaganda).
+Propagandists realize that meanings are related not only to the past perceptions of language and images but also to the culture and context in which they are expressed.
+A careless approach to this factor may provoke resistance among the audience and not only evoke the propagandist’s desired interpretation but also become a basis for propaganda in the opposite direction (Counterpropaganda).

-As an example, specialists consider one of the language gaffesmade by former US President George Bush, which became a source of misconceptions about him.
-In particular, after the attack on the World Trade Center, President Bush began to use the term “the war on terror”, which enabled to feel public fears, and was used to sum up the indignation of the citizens regarding the terrorist attack on September 11, 2001.
-However, after some time in one of his impromptu speeches, the president described America’s goal to annihilate al-Qaeda’s Taliban supporters in Afghanistan as a “crusade.“ The phrase “crusade”, which referred to medieval European crusades against Islam, caused great outrage in the Muslim world and engaged speculations that Bush wanted to conquer Islam.
-Bush, of course, was quick to retractthe term and immediately visited a mosque in Washington to try to nullifythe impression that the US fight against al-Qaeda was a fight against Islam in general.
+As an example, specialists consider one of the language gaffes made by former US President George Bush, which became a source of misconceptions.
+In particular, after the attack on the World Trade Center, President Bush began to use the term “the war on terror,” which enabled to feel public fears, and was used to sum up the indignation of the citizens regarding the terrorist attack on September 11, 2001.
+However, after some time in one of his impromptu speeches, the president described America’s goal to annihilate al-Qaeda’s Taliban supporters in Afghanistan as a “crusade.“ The phrase “crusade,” which referred to medieval European crusades against Islam, caused great outrage in the Muslim world and engaged speculations that Bush wanted to conquer Islam.
+Bush, of course, was quick to retract the term and immediately visited a mosque in Washington to try to nullify the impression that the US fight against al-Qaeda was a fight against Islam in general.
 However, Bush failed to avoid further speculations, and the phrase became part of al-Qaeda’s messages denouncing “American Crusaders.”

-Perceptions can be shaped also by visual symbols .
-For example, during the Iraq war, as a way of support to the US military forces, yellow ribbons were attached to trees, fences and cars.
-The roots of the tradition can be traced back to the American Civil War, when women wore yellow ribbons for their loved ones who went to war.
+Perceptions can also be shaped by visual symbols.
+For instance, during the Iraq war, as a way of support to the US military forces, yellow ribbons were attached to trees, fences, and cars.
+The roots of the tradition can be traced back to the American Civil War when women wore yellow ribbons for their loved ones who went to war.
 Later, the yellow ribbons were used not once, reflecting the perception of remembering someone who is away.